 What to Look for in a LED Face Mask?

-LED face masks can be expensive, so if you are looking to buy one, there are several important factors to consider to ensure that you get a safe and effective product.
-Remember, what works for one person might not work for another, so consider your specific skin concerns and any sensitivities when choosing a light therapy mask.
-Consulting with a dermatologist can also be helpful in making an informed decision.
+LED face masks or panels can be expensive, so if you are looking to buy one, there are several important factors to consider to ensure that you get a safe and effective product.
+Consider your specific skin concerns, any sensitivities, and budget when choosing a light therapy device.
+Also think about if you would prefer to wear a mask or sit in front of a panel and if you would want to use it anywhere else on your body.
 Here’s a list of key things to look at:

 Irradiance (Light Intensity)

-The mask should provide sufficient irradiance to be effective.
+The mask or panel should provide sufficient irradiance to be effective.
 Look for information on the light intensity, usually measured in milliwatts per square centimeter (mW/cm²).

 Wavelength